Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 4 Oktober 2025 00.23.49 UTC
+- WIB: Sabtu, 4 Oktober 2025 01.36.05 UTC
-- WITA: Sabtu, 4 Oktober 2025 01.23.49 UTC
+- WITA: Sabtu, 4 Oktober 2025 02.36.05 UTC
-- WIT: Sabtu, 4 Oktober 2025 02.23.49 UTC
+- WIT: Sabtu, 4 Oktober 2025 03.36.05 UTC

 Kutipan Inspiratif:
-"I have never considered a difference of opinion in politics, in religion, in philosophy, as a cause for withdrawing from a friend."
+"Technology has become as ubiquitous as the air we breathe, so we are no longer conscious of its presence."

-Kategori: friendship
+Kategori: technology